erog-tech/space-beacon/README.md

 ### Use S3 Bucket for Terraform State

-Currently, the Terraform state is managed by terraform cloud remote backend,to be more consistent with whole setup try to store the Terraform state in a S3 bucket.
+Currently, the Terraform state is managed by terraform cloud remote backend, to be more consistent with whole setup try to store the Terraform state in a S3 bucket.

 1. Create an S3 bucket specifically for storing the Terraform state.
 Make sure that the bucket is properly secured and versioning is enabled.